+- if the UL/SUL indicator is present in DCI format 0_0, the UE ignores the UL/SUL indicator field in DCI format 0_0.

-- If the UL/SUL indicator is not present in DCI format 0_0 andpucch-Config is configured, the corresponding PUSCH scheduled by the DCI format 0_0 is for the UL or SUL for which high layer parameter pucch-Config is configured.If the UL/SUL indicator is not present in DCI format 0_0 and pucch-Config is not configured, the corresponding PUSCH scheduled by the DCI format 0_0 is for the uplink on which the latest PRACH is transmitted.
+- Otherwise, if the UL/SUL indicator is not present in DCI format 0_0,

+- if pucch-Config is configured, the corresponding PUSCH scheduled by the DCI format 0_0 is for the UL or SUL for which high layer parameter pucch-Config is configured;

+- otherwise, the corresponding PUSCH scheduled by the DCI format 0_0 is for the uplink on which the latest PRACH is transmitted.

 < Unchanged parts are omitted >